mmomtchev/mmomtchev/README.md

 > Vincent van Gogh's style is characterized by bold, dramatic brush strokes, vibrant colors, and a sense of movement, often achieved through impasto techniques where paint is applied thickly.
 His work reflects emotional intensity and personal experiences, making him a key figure in the Post-Impressionist movement.

+ * Jan 20: Only two of the companies contacted following the DDoS *incident* did answer - Google with an automated response and Hetzner who told me that without further input from me, they will consider the incident resolved.
+Well, I confirm, it has been resolved - I am keeping the keyboard with the sticky keys from backmarket.fr and you are keeping your current situation.

  * Jan 15: When not compiling, my new Macbook Air draws 1 amp which means that one good sunny day during the summer gives me about 60 hours of use.
 My 27" screen draws 2.5 amps which is about 24 hours of use per sunny day in the summer.

  * Jan 13: First day of this winter on which I am able to run my diesel heater entirely on solar power.
 From now on the days will be getting longer, the Sun will be reaching higher and the average temperature will be rising.